Trump’s US science freeze a 'threat to academic freedom' – DW – 02/04/2025

 "US colleges and universities are treading lightly, revising and shutting down programs and curricula that might run against Trump's orders," said Evans.

-"If the Trump administration wants to strengthen American leadership in science and tech, there is little evidence it is taking that promise seriously," he said.
+"If the Trump administration wants to strengthen American leadership in science and tech, there is little evidence it is taking that promise seriously," he added.

 The funding freeze brought scientific research to a standstill in research labs all across the US.